Blog

 The Fight for Consumer Access to Laboratory Testing

 Today, most states allow consumers to order some (or all) of their laboratory tests directly without the involvement of a physician.
 At the federal level, the government now requires that labs provide individuals with access to their test data upon request.
-All of this has made patient-initiated testing possible.
-There’s still work to be done, however, to give more consumers a voice in decisions that impact their healthcare.

 “Not that long ago, people were required to visit a healthcare provider for lab testing, and they also had to wait for long periods to get results,” said Avunjian.
-“Today, consumers can order laboratory services online and have their sample collected at a local testing center, or at their home.
-The test results from these samples can then be accessed within days, not weeks, and securely viewed online via patient portals like TestDirectly (TestDirectly.com).”
+“Today, consumers can order laboratory services online and have their sample collected at a local testing center, or their home.
+The test results from these samples can then be accessed within days, not weeks, and securely viewed online via patient portals like our TestDirectly offering.”

-Learn More: Highlighting the Versatility of the TestDirectly Direct-to-Consumer Lab Testing Portal
+Discover More: Highlighting the Versatility of the TestDirectly Direct-to-Consumer Lab Testing Portal

 Direct-to-Consumer Lab Testing Concerns

-The Best Direct-to-Consumer Lab Testing
+The Best Direct-to-Consumer Lab Testing Platforms

 “Whether you’re a lab manager or a health system, enabling direct-to-consumer lab testing from the ground up is extremely difficult,” said Avunjian.
 “With TestDirectly, we offer a proven turn-key pathology software engagement solution that can quickly become the centerpiece of any DTC testing program.
 We make it easy for labs of all sizes to scale and shift their services as needed.”

-LigoLab introduced the TestDirectly direct-to-consumer lab testing portal in 2020 as an innovative pathology report software to help medical laboratories and first care facilities (specimen collection centers, urgent care centers, nursing homes, outpatient clinics, etc.) connect directly with their patients and staff for COVID-19 testing.
-Since then, providers have leveraged the TestDirectly platform to simplify and automate various other DTC lab tests and workflows as well (sexually transmitted infections, urinary tract infections, allergy testing, genetic screening, etc.).
-The platform supports every potential clinical lab workflow for direct-to-consumer lab testing, and it covers the complete lifecycle of a case and the specimen associated with the case.
+Since then, providers have leveraged the TestDirectly platform to simplify and automate various other DTC lab tests and workflows as well (such as sexually transmitted infections, urinary tract infections, allergy testing, and genetic screening).
+The platform supports every potential clinical lab workflow for direct-to-consumer lab testing.
+It covers the complete lifecycle of a case and the specimen associated with it.

 Direct-to-Consumer Lab Testing and Lab Professionals

-One of the most important things for consumers to keep in mind is that “patient-initiated” doesn’t mean “without a lab professional’s help.”
-It’s true, some testing can be conducted, and results read, without a physician or lab.
+Some testing can indeed be conducted (and results read) without a physician or lab.
 However, a lab is required for most specimen testing and reporting work.
 This is because laboratories have the specialized equipment needed for most medical tests, and they fully understand what lab reports and test results mean.

 “Lab reports are designed to provide information to highly trained healthcare providers in a simplified format, which reads a lot like code,” added Avunjian.
 “Because of this, an individual consumer will have a hard time fully understanding their test results and might not be able to determine the appropriate next steps.”

-About TestDirectly and TestDirectly.com
+Learn More About TestDirectly and TestDirectly.com

-TestDirectly is an easy-to-use direct-to-consumer lab testing portal that provides turn-key point-of-care testing solutions and connects laboratories and collection centers with patients and physicians.
-TestDirectly eliminates common bottlenecks with lab workflow management solutions like self-service registration and automated results delivery.
+TestDirectly eliminates common bottlenecks with laboratory workflow management solutions, such as self-service registration and automated results delivery.
 It also features powerful automation that supports the collection and processing of specimens, the customization and delivery of consumer lab reports, and the management of both payment and compliance, all while also delivering a better, unified, and safer patient experience.